Krish44/MyDocs/Oracle/Collection_p1.md

-A collection is an ordered group of elements, all of the same type
+A Collection is an ordered group of elements, all of the same type.
+Each element has a unique subscript, called an index, that determines its position in the collection.
+###Tyes of Collection###
+- Index-By Tables
+- Nested Table
+- Varrays

-•Index-By Tables (Associative Arrays)
+**Index-By Tables (Associative Arrays)**
 The collection is indexed using BINARY_INTEGER values

 TYPE table_type IS TABLE OF NUMBER(10)
     INDEX BY BINARY_INTEGER;

-•Nested Table
+**Nested Table**
 Nested table collections are an extension of the index-by tables.
-The main difference between the two is that nested tables can be stored in a database column but index-by tables cannot.
-In addition some DML operations are possible on nested tables when they are stored in the database.Once created elements can be deleted using the DELETE method to make the collection sparse
+The main difference between the two is that nested tables can be *stored in a database column* but index-by tables cannot.
+In addition some DML operations are possible on nested tables when they are stored in the database.
+Once created elements can be deleted using the DELETE method to make the collection sparse

 TYPE table_type IS TABLE OF NUMBER(10);